-Whistleblowing concerns often relate to the Staff Code of Conduct; however, they may sometimes relate to the actions of a third party, such as a service provider.
+Whistleblowing concerns usually relate to the conduct of College Staff, but they may sometimes relate to the actions of a third party, such as a service provider.
 The law allows Staff to raise a concern in good faith with a third party, where the member of staff reasonably believes it relates mainly to their actions or something that is legally their responsibility.
 However, Staff are encouraged to report such concerns internally first.
 Staff should contact one of the other individuals set out above for guidance.

-8. Investigation and outcome
+Investigation and outcome

-Once a member of Staff has raised a concern, Myddelton College will carry out an initial assessment to determine the scope of any investigation.
-The College will inform the 'whistle-blower' of the outcome of its assessment.
+Once a member of Staff has raised a concern, the College will carry out an initial assessment to determine the scope of any investigation.
+The College will inform the 'whistleblower' of the outcome of its assessment.
 The member of staff raising the concern may be required to attend additional meetings in order to provide further information.

-In most cases, a panel of three Governors will investigate any issue.
-In rare cases the School may appoint an investigator or team of investigators including Staff with relevant experience of investigations or specialist knowledge of the subject matter.
-The investigator(s) may make recommendations for change to enable the School to minimise the risk of future wrongdoing.
+In most cases a panel of three Directors will investigate any issue.
+In rare cases the College may appoint an investigator or team of investigators including Staff with relevant experience of investigations or specialist knowledge of the subject matter.
+The investigator(s) may make recommendations for change to enable the College to minimise the risk of future wrongdoing.

-The School will aim to keep the member of staff informed of the progress of the investigation and its likely timescale.
-However, sometimes the need for confidentiality may prevent the School from giving specific details of the investigation or any disciplinary action taken as a result.
+The College will aim to keep the member of staff informed of the progress of the investigation and its likely timescale.
+However, sometimes the need for confidentiality may prevent the College from giving specific details of the investigation or any disciplinary action taken as a result.
 The member of staff is required to treat any information about the investigation as strictly confidential.

-If the School concludes that a 'whistle-blower' has made false allegations maliciously, in bad faith or with a view to personal gain, the 'whistle-blower' will be subject to disciplinary action under the School's Disciplinary Policy and Procedure.
-Whilst the School cannot always guarantee the outcome a particular member of staff is seeking, the School will try to deal with the concern fairly and in an appropriate way.
+If the College concludes that a 'whistleblower' has made false allegations maliciously, in bad faith or with a view to personal gain, the 'whistleblower' will be subject to disciplinary action under the College's Disciplinary Policy and Procedure.

+Whilst the College cannot always guarantee the outcome a particular member of staff is seeking, the College will try to deal with the concern fairly and in an appropriate way.
 If a member of staff is not happy with the way in which his or her concern has been handled, he or she can raise it with one of the other key contacts outlined above.

 There are no rights of appeal against any decisions taken under this procedure.
-However, an employee or the Headmaster will have the right to refer any particular case to the Governors or Director for review.
+However, an employee or the Headteacher will have the right to refer any particular case to the Designated Director for review.

-Any member of staff raising a concern under the procedure will be kept informed of progress by the Headmaster, including, where appropriate, the final outcome.
-However, in certain circumstances, for example where disciplinary action under the School's Disciplinary Procedure has resulted from the concern, it may not be appropriate to provide specific details due to the confidentiality and sensitivity of such matters.
+Any member of staff raising a concern under the procedure will be kept informed of progress by the Headteacher, including, where appropriate, the final outcome.
+However, in certain circumstances, e.g. where disciplinary action under the College's Disciplinary Procedure has resulted from the concern, it may not be appropriate to provide specific details due to the confidentiality and sensitivity of such matters

-9. Protection and support for 'whistle-blowers'
+Protection and support for 'whistleblower's

-It is understandable that 'whistle-blowers' are sometimes worried about possible repercussions.
-The School aims to encourage openness and will support Staff who raise genuine concerns in good faith under this policy, even if they turn out to be mistaken.
+It is understandable that 'whistleblower's are sometimes worried about possible repercussions.
+The College aims to encourage openness and will support Staff who raise genuine concerns in good faith under this policy, even if they turn out to be mistaken.

 Staff must not suffer any detrimental treatment as a result of raising a concern in good faith.
 Detrimental treatment would include dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
-If a member of staff believes that he or she has suffered any such treatment, he or she should inform the Headmaster immediately.
-If the matter is not remedied, the member of staff should raise it formally using the School's Grievance Policy and Procedure.
+If a member of staff believes that he or she has suffered any such treatment, he or she should inform the Headteacher immediately.
+If the matter is not remedied the member of staff should raise it formally using the College's Grievance Policy and Procedure.